Take a moment to explore the benefits of doctor direct’s practice. You can decide if this is the right choice for you & your family.

 Additional member benefits include discounted medications and labs; done on-site.

 Believe it or not – this actually saves you money in the long run.

 You won't have to pay a co-pay for any office visits or routine physicals.

 You'll be able to avoid many visits altogether by sending your questions directly to us via email and text – something you won't get from a traditional practice.

-We've negotiated some pretty good deals for prescription medications, blood tests, and even XRays on your behalf.
+We've negotiated some pretty good deals for prescription medications and blood tests on your behalf.